GaaneshT/tp/docs/UserGuide.md

 * Items with `…` after them can be used less than or equals to 8 times, including zero times.<br>
   e.g. `[t/TAG]…` can be used as ` ` (i.e. 0 times), `t/cs4238`, `t/cs2103 t/GEA1000` etc.

-* Any tags can be written as an alphanumeric tag containing no spaces and less than 10 characters
+* Any tags can be written as an alphanumeric tag containing no spaces and at most 10 characters long
     * Optional: Tags can be appended with a `#` followed by 6 hexadecimal color code for a custom color. (i.e.
       `CS2040C#ED9E49`)
     * Tags without a hexadecimal color code appended will resolve to a default color.